bob-firestone/affiliate-resources/README.md

 ### ------NEED-HELP?--------------------

 ```

 Need affiliate support?

-I want to hear from you! — I offer professionalism, friendship, and personalized support, so let me know what you need to help you make more conversions.
+I want to hear from you! — I offer professionalism, friendship,
+and personalized support, so let me know what you need to help
+you make more conversions.

-Email me any time!
+Email me any time.

 Sincerely,

 Bob Firestone | bob@bobfirestone.net

 ```

-PS: Don't forget, there are 4 more text files in this .zip for you to look at, plus 14 images!
+PS: Don't forget, there are 4 more text files in the .zip for you to look at, plus 14 images!

 - INTERVIEW-email-marketing-messages.md
 - INTERVIEW-headlines-and-copywriting.md